Designing with a fluid space palette

 During the last few projects Trys and I have worked on together, we’ve developed some ways to help streamline the relationship between design and development.
 Step one was to define a systematic approach to fluid responsive typography.
 Step two has been to formulate a similar approach to space, which I’ve been calling the “space matrix”.
 It starts off pretty much the same as our typographic scales:

-1. Define a type space scale for a small screen
+typespace scale for a small screen - Define a

 The space scales we’ve been working with so far have been multiplied directly from the body font size of each project, without defining different scale multipliers for min and max viewports.
 It’s important to assign size names to these values to make them easy to refer to.
 We use t-shirt sizes: (S)mall, (M)edium, (L)arge, etc. For example: